john-data-chen/turborepo-starter-kit/README.md

 - [x] Remove the limit of drag project in team boards, you don't need to be owner of board to drag projects
 - [x] Fix the issue of task can't be dragged
 - [x] Refactor the shadcn ui components into packages folder
-- [ ] Fix the issue of css style not working after refactor shadcn ui components
+- [x] Fix the issue of css style not working after refactor shadcn ui components
+- [ ] Fix the UI issues of new shadcn components
 - [ ] Update unit tests for NextJS in `apps/web`
 - [ ] Write unit tests for NestJS in `apps/api`
 - [ ] Update e2e tests for NextJS in `apps/web`
 - [ ] Add github actions for CI
-- [ ] Update README.md in root

 ---

 ## Known Issues & Limitations

+### The errors / code smells of Oxlint and Type-Aware plug-in

+After I enabled new rules of Oxlint and Type-Aware plug-in, linter finds more code smells in the project, but warnings and errors of linter are not issues, no effect in functional.
+Cleaning technical debt is a long term plan, it is impossible to finish at once.
+I will clean by small steps each time.

 ### German Translations